Continuation-of-Ashford/ashford-docs/character_creation/boons.md

 </div>

 ## Boon of Resilience
-You have resistance to bludgeoning, piercing, and slashing damage from nonmagical weapons.
+You have resistance to bludgeoning, piercing, and slashing damage from non-magical weapons.

 <div class='artist' style='position:absolute;line-height:0;right:30px;'>